 An overview of goods and services with examples.

 A list of common personal items.The definition of brown goods with examples.

-An overview of economic context with examples.A list of consumer behaviors.
+An overview of consumer attitudes with examples.A list of consumer behaviors.

 The definition of prosumer with examples.The definition of extrinsic motivation with examples.